MS Access User Permissions- How to Manage User Permissions in Access Database?

 user level security---2

-• In the next opened screen you have to enter the name and company detail.
+• In the next opened screen, you have to enter the name and company details.
 Well, this step is an optional one.
 Here you will also see a strange string known as WID.
-It is a unique identifier that is assigned randomly and it must not be modified.
+It is a unique identifier that is assigned randomly, and it must not be modified.

 user level security---3

-• On the same screen, you are asked whether you need to apply the security setting only the currently editing database wants to apply the default permission to entire databases.
-After making your choice hit the next.
+• On the same screen, you are asked whether you need to apply the security setting to only the currently editing database want to apply the default permission to the entire database.
+After making your choice, hit the next.

 user level security---4